Board of Directors

 CreaTV San Jose is led by a board of community volunteers.
 The board is made up of up to fifteen directors who are appointed by a majority of the board.
 In striving to build equity on the board, in our organizational culture, and within our policies and procedures, CreaTV shall focus board representation through the following lens:

-• We prioritize to have a diversity of representation from historically underserved communities,
+• We prioritize to have a diversity of representation from historically underrepresented communities,

-• We prioritize board membership in ways that creates pathways to shifting power from underserved community members,
+• We prioritize board membership in ways that creates pathways to shifting power from underrepresented community members,

 • We see diversity of skillsets as equally important to the board composition,